brandonxiang/vue-template-iview/README.md

-# vue-template-iview
+# mirco-frontend-vue-iview

-A demo for iview powerby vue-cli3.0
+This is a demo for micro frontend powerby vue-cli3.0 and iview.

-# iview-template
+It is inspired by single-spa.
+However, single-spa is not the best solution for micro-frontend.

 ## Project setup
 ```